scrapy-plugins/scrapy-zyte-api/docs/setup.rst

         $ export ZYTE_API_ETH_KEY=YOUR_ETH_PRIVATE_KEY

-Alternatively, you can add your Ethereum private key to setting module:
+Alternatively, you can add your Ethereum private key to the settings module:

 .. code-block:: python
     :caption: settings.py